What is Omeprazole?

 Dosage and purchasing

-It is available via over-the-counter and through doctor’s prescription.
+It is available via over-the-counter and through doctor’s prescription when you buy Omeprazole tablets.
 Dosage must be followed according only to doctors’ advice.
 It is important to follow doctors’ advice on this as different condition may require different dosage.

 The common side effects are: